Xcash-Labs/xcashlabs-docs/docs/en/wrapped-xca.md

 ---

-# How the Bridge Works

-The XCash Bridge allows you to move funds securely between the native XCash-Klassic blockchain and supported EVM networks.

-The bridge supports movement in both directions:

-- **XCK → wXCK**
-- **wXCK → XCK**

-Every bridge request is verified before assets are minted or released.
-The bridge verifies deposits, burn transactions, network confirmations, and available reserves before completing a transfer.

-As an additional safety measure, the bridge continuously verifies that sufficient native XCK reserves are available to back all issued wXCK.
-If the bridge ever detects insufficient reserves, bridge operations are automatically suspended until the issue has been investigated and resolved.
-This is a protective safeguard and is not expected to occur during normal operation.

----

-# Converting XCK into wXCK
+## Converting XCK → wXCK

 ![XCK to wXCK](../../images/xck-to-wxck.png)

-When converting native XCK into wrapped XCK:
+To convert native **XCK** into **wXCK**:

-1. From the XCash Klassic Lite Wallet and open one of your wallets.
+1. Open the **XCash Klassic Lite Wallet** and unlock the wallet you want to use.
+2. Click the **Bridge** button to open the XCash Bridge.
+3. Select the destination network  (**Polygon** or **Base**).
-2. Open the XCash Bridge using the "Bridge" button and open your MetaMask wallet.
-Make sure the dapp icon and the displayed network show the network you wish to bridge to.
+4. Open **MetaMask** and ensure the connected dApp and selected network match the destination network you want to bridge to.
-3. Choose the destination network (Polygon or Base).
-4. Then, click the arrow to determine the direction for your transfer.
+5. Click the arrow to determine the direction for your transfer.
+For this transfer whe want the arrow to be in this direction: →
-5. Enter the amount to bridge.
+6. Enter the amount of XCK you want to bridge.
-6. Now you are ready start the bridge process.
-Clikc the "Start Bridge" button.
-7. Wait for 10 blockchain confirmations until the funds are unlocked.
+7. Click **Start Bridge**.
+8. Review and confirm the XCK transaction, then click **Done**.
+9. Wait for **10 XCash blockchain confirmations** (approximately **10 to 11 minutes**) while the bridge verifies your deposit.
+You can click **Refresh** at any time to check the current bridge status.
-8. Once the funds are unlocked and verified the "Claim" buttom will appear.
+10. Once your deposit has been verified, the **Claim wXCK** button will appear.
-9. Claim your wXCK and confirm using your connected MetaMask wallet.
+11. Click **Claim wXCK** and approve the transaction in your connected MetaMask wallet.

-After the claim transaction is confirmed, your wXCK will appear in your wallet.
+After the claim transaction is confirmed on the destination network, your **wXCK** will appear in your MetaMask wallet.
+If this is your first time using wXCK, you may be prompted to add the token to MetaMask.